frontendpatterns/frontendpatterns.dev/src/content/patterns/runtime-validation.md

 Without this pattern, the premise that validating data at runtime to ensure it matches expected schemas falls apart, and small changes trigger cascading regressions.

-## Context

-Use it whenever you're working on type safety and contracts concerns in a codebase that multiple engineers touch daily.

 ## Solution

 Apply the Runtime Validation pattern by validating data at runtime to ensure it matches expected schemas, and reinforce it with concise examples or tests.
 For example, share a TypeScript interface between the API client and the `OrderSummary` component so breaking changes fail fast.